 NB: false positive results can occur after heavy exercise or with urinary tract infection.

-The Kidney Disease Improving Global Outcomes ACR categories for ACR are as follows:
+The Kidney Disease Improving Global Outcomes (KDIGO) categories for albumin:creatinine ratios are as follows:

 - A1: ACR <3 mg/mmol - normal to mildly increased.